8bitbuddhist/PixelMaestro/docs/canvas.md

 ```

 ### Clearing the Canvas
-Use `clear()` to return the Canvas to a blank slate by turning all Pixels off.
-You can clear a single pixel using the `erase()` method.
+Use `clear()` to return the Canvas to a blank slate.
+You can clear a single Pixel using the `erase()` method.
 Note that once you clear a Canvas, there's no way to recover anything you've drawn.

 ## Scrolling
-Scrolling shifts the contents of a Canvas along the Section.
+Scrolling shifts the contents of a Canvas along the Pixel grid.
 Scroll time is measured in terms of refresh cycles, e.g. a value of `2` means the Section will refresh twice before the Canvas scrolls 1 pixel.
 Use `set_scroll()` to define the scroll rate along the x and y axes.
 When this value is positive, the Canvas scrolls left on the x-axis and up on the y-axis, otherwise it scrolls right on x and down on y.

 Call `update_scroll()` to trigger a scroll.
-A scroll is also triggered automatically on `update()`.
+A scroll is also triggered automatically on each `update()` of the Canvas (i.e. on each Maestro update).
 Setting either axis to 0 disables scrolling on that axis.
-You can also stop scrolling by calling `remove_scroll()`, which completely removes all scrolling behavior.
+You can also stop scrolling by calling `remove_scroll()`, which completely disables all scrolling behavior.

+**Note:** Disabling scrolling will stop the Canvas in its current location.
+If you want to move the Canvas back to the center, set its [offset](#offsetting) to 0.

 The following code scrolls 1 Pixel to the left on every refresh cycle and 1 Pixel down every other refresh cycle. `false` disables repeat scrolling, which is described in the next section.